expothecary/geo_sql/README.md

 Once added to your project, an `Ecto.Repo` can be readied for use by calling `GeoSQL.init/1`.
-This can be done once the repo has been started by implementing the `Ecto.Repo.init/2` callback like this:
+This can be done once the repo has been started by implementing the `init/2` callback in your repo module like this:

   ```elixir
   defmodule MyApp.Repo do